 - Probiotics: Research showed that children at risk for developing eczema who were given probiotics had their risk cut in half compared to those taking a placebo.

 - Oatmeal: Dermatologists recommend sprinkling uncooked oatmeal into your child’s warm bath water.
 Oats contain compounds that soothe inflammation, while also hydrating the skin.

 - Aloe Vera: We already know it can soothe sunburned skin, so it’s no surprise natural health practitioners recommend it to relieve the itchy rash of eczema.
 Opt for the pure aloe vera gel found in health food stores.

 - Chamomile: It’s not just for drinking!
 Chamomile contains anti-inflammatory properties that help calm inflamed skin.
 A study even found that people who used it to treat their eczema had decreased inflammation and were able to reduce their use of topical steroids.
-Simply wet some tea bags and place them on your child’s affected area, or add some chamomile essential oil to your little one’s moisturizer.
+Simply wet some tea bags and place them on your child’s affected area.

 - Witch Hazel: One study found that witch hazel worked just as well as an anti-inflammatory cream when it came to improving symptoms like redness, scaling, and itching.